NotTobi/soundcloud-dl/README.md

 #### Developer TODOs

+- persist OAuth Token and ClientId, to ease development
 - determine file extension of original audio file
 - set track length for m4a files explicitly (issues with VLC an other audio players)
 - add download support for hls only files